apapiu/transformer_latent_diffusion/README.md

 # transformer_latent_diffusion
 Text to Image Latent Diffusion using a Transformer core.

-Codebase to train a CLIP conditioned Text to Image Latent Diffusion Transformer based model in Pytorch.
+Codebase to train a Text to Image Latent Diffusion Transformer based model in Pytorch.
 See below for notebooks and examples with prompts.
+The model generates 256*256 resolution images.

 This is part II of aprevious project I did where I trained a pixel level diffusion model in keras.
 Here I train a latent diffusion model in pytorch.